Isidore Edelman

-Isidore Samuel Edelman (July 24, 1920–November 21, 2004), commonly called Izzy Edelman, was an American physician and researcher.
+Isidore Samuel Edelman (July 24, 1920 – November 21, 2004) was an American physician and researcher.
 Much of his research was devoted to the study of the distribution of water and electrolytes in the body in healthy and diseased persons.
 In recognition of his research, he was elected as a member of the National Academy of Sciences in 1973.

 Early life and education

-Isidore Samuel Edelman was born on July 24, 1920 in Brooklyn, New York City.
+Isidore Samuel Edelman was born on July 24, 1920, in Brooklyn, New York City.
 His parents, Abraham and Fanny Edelman, were both Jewish immigrants; his mother arrived from Poland at about fifteen years old, and his father had immigrated from Lithuania at age fifteen or sixteen.
 He had a brother, Jerome Edelman, and sister, Esther Edelman Levine.

-Edelman first attended Brooklyn College before transferring to Indiana University, where he received a bachelor's degree in chemistry.
+Edelman first attended Brooklyn College before transferring to Indiana University Bloomington, where he received a bachelor's degree in chemistry.
 He was a member of the Phi Beta Kappa honor society.
 He was rejected from seventeen medical schools before ultimately returning to Indiana University for medical school, graduating in 1944 with his Doctor of Medicine.